juliohm1978/python-juliohmtools/README.md

 ## Installation

-Preferrebly, install the library to your user only.
+Preferably, install the library to your user only.

 ```bash
 pip install -U juliohmtools